Giving to Fund our Church Work

 The most efficient form of giving, if you are a tax-payer and because St John’s is a registered charity, is through a donation that attracts tax relief.
 This will allow the parish to reclaim the tax that you have paid, increasing your donation by a further 25%.
 Higher rate tax-payers may also receive tax relief for charitable giving.
 All donations are treated in strict confidence.

-You can make a regular or one-off donation through our secure website by clicking here
+You can make a one-off donation through our secure website by clicking here

 There is a collection at each service in the church where you can donate by Debit/Credit Card, Cash or Cheque payable to ‘St John’s Shirley PCC’.
 If you are a tax-payer you are encouraged to fill in a yellow gift aid envelope provided in the pews, which allow the parish to reclaim the tax you paid so increasing your donation by a further 25%.

 Legacy Gift in your Will

 Leaving a gift to our parish church in your Will is a way to thank God for all the blessings you have received in your lifetime.